 Sessions are non-linear and follow where the client’s mind takes us, with guidance from me to marry meta perspectives and micro practice.
 It is common, but not mandatory, that sessions last several hours.
 They also often happen in spurts – one or several in a row followed by a pause while insights are integrated.
 Highly, exceptionally and profoundly gifted adults learn in meta-steps, thus a non-linear partnering which adapts to their need for comprehensive and in-depth understanding, uncommon speed and unusual thinking style is needed.
 If you don’t know whether you are highly, exceptionally, or profoundly gifted, read my article here or consider scheduling an assessment session to explore the question with me.

 LOGISTICS & COSTS

-Gifted coaching works at (or near) gifted clients’ level of cognition, shares their complexity of mind, and helps them channel their intensity, complexity and drive toward self-actualization.
+Gifted-specific support works at (or near) gifted clients’ level of cognition, shares their complexity of mind, and helps them channel their intensity, complexity and drive toward self-actualization.
 By self-actualization, I mean: meaningful existence, based on and driven by one’s self-chosen values and unique way of being in the world.
-We strategize in ways that continue to generate opportunities for clients to fulfill their complex needs, and stretch their minds and capacities even further.
-Our work together educates and validates clients’ intense minds, and ultimately gives them back full access to their own potential.
-Learn more about giftedness in my article on Dabrowski’s Theory of Giftedness.
+Gifted-specific support helps clients make choices that continue to generate opportunities to fulfill their complex needs over the long term, and stretch their minds and capacities even further.
+Gifted-specific support educates and validates clients’ intense minds, and ultimately gives them back full access to their own potential.
+Learn more about giftedness and self-actualization in my article on Dabrowski’s Theory of Positive Disintegration.

 You work with highly, exceptionally and profoundly gifted people.
 Why such a minority population?